EmbarcaTech-2025/tarefa-freertos-1-Luana-Menezes/README.md

 3. Connect your BitDogLab via USB cable and put the Pico in boot mode (press BOOTSEL button and connect cable);
 4. Copy the generated .uf2 file to the storage unit that appears (RPI-RP2);
 5. The Pico will automatically restart and begin executing the code;
-6. RGB LED will provide visual feedback and buzzer will give audio notifications based on task states.
+6. The system will run automatically: the RGB LED will cycle through colors (red, green, blue), the buzzer will beep periodically, and you can use Button A to start/stop the LED and Button B to start/stop the buzzer.

 ## System Logic